UniversalDependencies/UD_Latin-UDante/README.md

 The **DanteSearch** corpus consists of all Latin works by Dante, Italian literate and politician of the XIVth century, originary of Florence, considered to be "the father of the Italian language" and most famous for its *Divina Commedia* (written in Tuscan literary Italian), and some related works.
 In particular:

-* *De vulgari eloquentia* is a rhetoric and proto-linguistic treaty about the best practices for the use of the "vulgar", i.e. vernacular language, as opposed to Latin;
+* *De vulgari eloquentia* is a rhetoric and linguistic treaty about the best practices for the use of the "vulgar", i.e. vernacular language, as opposed to Latin;
 * *Monarchia* is a political treaty about the relation between Empire and Church;
 * the *Letters* are a collection of correspondence by Dante, mostly of political character.
 The collection includes letters in the name of other persons, and some incomplete letters.
 The actual authorship of the famous XIIIth letter to Cangrande della Scala (ruler of Verona) is disputed;
 * *Questio de aqua et terra* is a technical/philosophical dissertation about the shape of the Earth and the oceans, and is too of disputed authorship;